Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 In the Pimlico Room, guests can watch the ceremony on two sides.

-Light, bright and fantastic for photography, the Pimlico Room seats 20 guests - decorated in pale green with a period feature fireplace.
+Light, bright and fantastic for photography, the Pimlico Room seats 20 guests and is decorated in pale green with a period feature fireplace.

 The Westminster Room: